Measuring and Mitigating Biases in Motor Insurance Pricing: Introduction

 Throughout this document, the variable denoted as $Y$ is the target variable we aim to predict.
 This variable can take on either categorical or quantitative values (discrete or continuous, but positive).
 Given the primary focus on pricing, $Y$ predominantly assumes a quantitative nature.
 However, for the sake of illustration, it might be temporarily treated as a binary variable.
 In the context of addressing this supervised machine learning problem, we introduce an algorithm denoted as $m$, a set of non-sensitive features represented by the vector $\boldsymbol{X} = (X_{1}, X_{2}, \dots, X_{p})$, and sensitive attributes denoted as $\boldsymbol{S}$.
 The vector $\boldsymbol{S}$ comprises variables that are intended to have no influence on the models, either intentionally or inadvertently.
 These variables are typically discrete, particularly in the context of examining fairness in pricing, and may explicitly pertain to attributes such as gender.
 If a single sensitive attribute is considered, as it will mostly be the case in this document, notation $S$ will be used (see \cite{charpentier2023sequential} for a detailed discussion about multiple sensitive attributes).
 Furthermore, we assume that $S$ is a binary sensitive variable, with possible values of $0$ and $1$, which may correspond to the gender of the policyholder.

 Each data point in our dataset, which can represent individuals, contracts, or claims, is identified as $(y_i, \boldsymbol{x}_i, s_i)$, with $i$ ranging from $1$ to $n$, and $n_0$ and $n_1$ signifying the numbers of observations where $s_i=0$ and $s_i=1,$ respectively.
+Note that lowercase letter variables denote observations, whereas uppercase letter variables denote random variables.